jayy1511/Python_for_Web_App/README.md

 📍 Accessible at: **[http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)**
 - You can **add, edit, delete, and group** students, subjects, and grades here.
 - Any changes made in Django **automatically reflect** in the Flask frontend.
+- You can create a super user by running "python manage.py createsuperuser" or you can use mine if you want , I have already added few students, subject and grades for better explanation (if you use my credentials)

 #### **🔐 Login Credentials for Django Admin**
 - **Username:** `jay15`